Georgia workers’ compensation insurance

 Your personal health insurance provider might deny your claim if your injury is related to your work, which would leave you paying these bills on your own.

-How much does workers' compensation coverage cost in Georgia?
+How much does workers' compensation insurance cost in Georgia?

-Estimated employer rates for workers’ compensation in Georgia are $1.01 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Georgia are $0.89 per $100 of covered wages [PDF].

 Under Georgia law, workers' compensation coverage must begin for an employee on their first day of work.